-Barring moving the Wi-Fi modem into your room, there are a couple of solutions that can yield great success.
+Barring moving the WiFi modem into your room, there are a couple of solutions that could work for you.

 - Powerline Adaptors